GeneDx/txt2hpo/README.md

 # txt2hpo
 `txt2hpo` is a Python library for extracting HPO-encoded phenotypes from text.
-`txt2hpo` recognizes differences in inflection (e.g. hypotonic vs. hypotonia), is able to parse complex multi-word phenotypes with differing word order (e.g. developmentally delayed vs. delayed development) and comes with a built-in medical spellchecker.
+`txt2hpo` recognizes differences in inflection (e.g. hypotonic vs. hypotonia), handles negation and is able to parse complex multi-word phenotypes with differing word order (e.g. developmentally delayed vs. delayed development) and comes with a built-in medical spellchecker.

 # Installation